datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

   - Preparation pipes: *<data-type>*\ `-`\ *<target-system>* (`user-hr`)
   - Endpoint pipes: *<data-type>*\ `-`\ *<target-system>*\ `-endpoint` (`user-hr-endpoint`)

-When constructing an integration flow in Sesam the use of a standardized naming convention becomes essential as the project grows to more than a few pipes.
+When constructing an integration in Sesam the use of a standardized naming convention becomes essential as the project grows.
 A standardized naming convention helps you to easily structure your Sesam architecture such that:

 -  Localizing specific flows becomes easier.